 How to Paint with Two Colors Using The Wet-on-Wet Watercolor Method

-As mentioned above, the first time artists attempt wet-on-wet watercolor painting; it is best to work with each color individually before adding a second color into the mix.
+As mentioned above, when artists first attempt wet-on-wet watercolor painting, it is best to work with each color individually before adding a second color.

 So, if you haven’t already, please read Wet-on-Wet Watercolor Painting for directions on mixing the paint, setting it up, and getting started with wet-on-wet watercolor painting.